100 GOP Reps Back Fast-Track Citizenship for Chinese Investors

-The House will vote as early as Tuesday on a bill that would give wealthy Chinese lenders a fast-track to Amerian green cards and citizenship.
+The House will vote as early as Tuesday on a bill that would give wealthy Chinese lenders a fast-track to American green cards and citizenship.

 Democratic Rep. Zoe Lofgren’s bill — The Fairness for High Skilled Immigrants Act of 2019 — is co-sponsored by more than 100 GOP legislators, and it helps Chinese lenders by eliminating the pro-diversity rules in the EB-5 “Golden Visa” program.